 - “I think it’s great that you care so much about your friends, you make a difference in peoples lives”.

 5. Use your outside influencers.
-Know that somewhere in these years, your son/daughters life journey is increasingly shifts into their hands.
-There is so much that ‘moves’ a persons journey; genetic makeup, neurobiological makeup, nature of their temperament (cautious, feisty, adaptable), hormone balance, perceptions of things exposed to, learning style, brain balance, physical inclinations….When
+Know that somewhere in these years, your son/daughters life journey increasingly shifts into their hands.
+There is so much that ‘moves’ their journey; genetic makeup, neurobiological makeup, nature of their temperament (cautious, feisty, adaptable), hormone balance, perceptions of things they’re exposed to, learning style, brain balance, physical inclinations….When

-you aren’t getting through to them, involve people you trust who are in their world who you trust.
-Those trustworthy others can be teachers, relatives, someone from your spiritual community, a therapist, coaches.
+you aren’t getting through to them, involve people in their world who you trust.
+Those trustworthy others can be teachers, relatives, someone from your spiritual community, a therapist, or coaches.
 It’s amazing what they can hear from someone else that they can’t hear from you.
 Don’t take it personally!
 I know that is easier said than done, but their developmental task is to push away from you into independence, as Dr. Dan Siegel writes about in The Power and Purpose of the Teenage Brain.
 I felt more optimistic about the teen years after reading this book.

 Teens can push our buttons.
-I talk to a lot of teens.
+I talk to a lot of teens, though.
 The #1 problem they have with their parents is that they aren’t listened to.
 Meaning they don’t feel their parents empathize with their feelings and drives.
 Blame it on the remodeling of the teen brains’ cortex, which makes it hard for them to recognize the feelings of others.
-And the major shifts storming around in their hormone system.
-Then there is the idea of empathy, which a lot of times gets misunderstood by a teen to mean you have to agree with me!!
-What parents can do more of though is using simple phrases of “I know, it is hard”; #1 and 2 above.
+Or the major shifts storming around in their hormone system.
+Then there is the idea of empathy, which a lot of times teens misunderstand to mean ‘you have to agree with me’!!
+When in those gnarly moments, keep using simple phrases of “I know, it is hard” along with the different strategies identified above.
 Teens actually will come to know they are heard.